This section of the website is undergoing restoration following a problem with our server.

 Emotional & Societal Issues

-New Zealand LawIt is widely accepted that while abortion is actually illegal in New Zealand (except in cases of incest, where the mother is severely sub-normal, serious danger to the physical or mental health of the mother, or where the child will have a serious handicap) abortion is effectively available "on demand", and there is little "political will" to enforce the law
+New Zealand LawThe current law sets out the circumstances or grounds where abortions can be legally performed.
+Those grounds are cases of incest, where the mother is severely sub-normal, serious danger to the physical or mental health of the mother, or where the child will have a serious handicap.

 A Global history of AbortionAbortions have been performed and accepted since early in human history according to ancient historical accounts.
 The Jewish people appear to have been an exception to the general tolerance.
 The early Christian Church, with its roots in Judaism, condemned abortion from the beginning as can be seen in the earliest Christian writings.
 Attitudes concerning abortion have shifted from time to time with nations either restricting or liberalising their laws to reflect these changing attitudes.